Phase transitions in a non-Hermitian Su-Schrieffer-Heeger model via Krylov spread complexity: Summary and discussion

-Importantly, while finalizing this manuscript, Ref.~\cite{chakrabarti2025dynamicsmonitoredsshmodel} was posted, where the dynamics of the same non-Hermitian SSH model with periodic and open boundary conditions were analyzed in Krylov space by implementing numeric methods, and a very particular state: a particle localized on the 15th site of the lattice.
+Before closing the paper, it is worth mentioning that, while finalizing this manuscript, Ref.~\cite{chakrabarti2025dynamicsmonitoredsshmodel} was posted, where the dynamics of the same non-Hermitian SSH model with periodic and open boundary conditions were analyzed in Krylov space by implementing numerical methods.
 The authors were able to detect the $\mathcal{PT}$-transition in the time-dependent Krylov spread calculated via the bi-Lanczos algorithm.
-However, Ref.~\cite{chakrabarti2025dynamicsmonitoredsshmodel} had to go beyond standard Krylov methods and utilized the quantum Fisher information in Krylov space to detect the complex-to-imaginary spectral transition.
-In contrast, in our work, all these phase transitions were identified by means of the Krylov spread density on an equal footing based on the analytical solution using a canonical state.
-Moreover, we disclosed previously hidden dynamical phase transitions using the same Krylov framework.
+However, Ref.~\cite{chakrabarti2025dynamicsmonitoredsshmodel} had to go beyond standard Krylov methods and utilize the quantum Fisher information in Krylov space to detect the complex-to-purely-imaginary spectral transition.
+In contrast, in our work, all these phase transitions were identified by means of the Krylov spread on an equal footing, based on the analytical solution using a canonical state.
+Moreover, in addition, we disclosed previously hidden dynamical phase transitions using the same Krylov framework.